How to Prevent Razor Burn in High UV Environments: Effective Post-Shave Care Tips

 Why Does Shaving Irritate Skin More in High UV Conditions?

 Shaving does more than just remove hair.
-It also removes a thin layer of the skin’s surface, leaving freshly shaved skin more sensitive and vulnerable.
+It can also remove some of the outermost skin cells, leaving freshly shaved skin more sensitive and vulnerable.

 When strong UV rays hit recently shaved skin, it can lead to:

-In short, freshly shaved skin and strong UV exposure create a high-risk combination for irritation.
+In short, freshly shaved skin and strong UV exposure can increase the likelihood of irritation.

 How to Prevent Razor Burn in High UV Environments